 To document the local commitment to each project, a partnering agreement will be developed in consultation with ODOT and executed among the sponsor and MORPC.
 The agreement will include the scope of the activity, its schedule prepared with mutually agreeable dates, a commitment on the parts of the sponsor to become suitably knowledgeable about the ODOT process, attending regular progress meetings with ODOT and MORPC and providing status update information necessary for monthly updates to the TAC, and commitment of all the partners to carry out their responsibilities to the project at a level of quality and in a time frame consistent with the best practices customary in Central Ohio.
 In certain circumstances, the partnering agreements may be revised as described in Section 9.5.
-A sample Partnering Agreement will be consistent with the MORPC resolution adopting the funding commitments as approved by the TPC.
+A sample Partnering Agreement is provided in the Appendix.
+The amounts and SFYs in the Partnering Agreement will be consistent with the MORPC resolution adopting the funding commitments as approved by the TPC.